devran-hub/TechStars-Mentors-Scraper/README.md

 > Their Linkedin profile link

-mentors.py scrapes data into excel file and mentorlist.xlsx is it's output mentors_scrape_to_Google_Sheet.py is the script that scrapes data into Google Sheets: https://docs.google.com/spreadsheets/d/19CWatx2wiSDPzpBZ1gyeTnaZIjyOacAkssi-vi8bQxE/edit#gid=1073663533
+mentors.py scrapes data into excel file and mentorlist-2.xlsx is it's output mentors_scrape_to_Google_Sheet.py is the script that scrapes data into Google Sheets: https://docs.google.com/spreadsheets/d/19CWatx2wiSDPzpBZ1gyeTnaZIjyOacAkssi-vi8bQxE/edit#gid=1073663533